microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

     ![Add Service Endpoint](Images/service_principal_authentication.png)

-1. Fill in the fields required as per the information you obtained earlier when creating your SP, click Verify connection and ensure you can successfully verify the connection to Azure.
+1. Fill in the fields required as per the information you obtained earlier when creating your SP, click **Verify connection** and ensure you can successfully verify the connection to Azure.
 Finally, click **OK**.

     ![Validate details](Images/verify_connection.png)

 ### Configuring the Azure Continuous Integration Pipeline

 Now that Azure Pipelines has been installed and configured, we can start building the pipelines, but we will need to select a project where the pipeline will be saved.
-You may select an existing or create a new Azure DevOps project to hold and run the pipelines we need for continuous integration and continuous delivery.
+You may select an existing or create a new Azure DevOps project to run the pipelines we need for continuous integration and continuous delivery.
 The first thing we'll do is to create a CI pipeline.

-1. Navigate to the **GitHub Market Place**.
+1. Navigate to the **GitHub Marketplace**.
 The GitHub Marketplace provides a variety of tools from Microsoft and 3rd parties that help you extend your project workflows.
 Click Marketplace from the top navigation to visit it.

     ![GitHub Marketplace](Images/githubmarket.png)